MisanthropicBit/bibpy/docs/tutorial.rst

         location  = {Location}
     }

-Reading in the file with bibpy and then using :code:`bibpy.inherit_crossrefs`, the :code:`inbook` entry can inherit the appropriate fields from the :code:`book` entry (done in-place).
+Reading in the file with bibpy and then using :py:func:`bibpy.inherit_crossrefs`, the :code:`inbook` entry can inherit the appropriate fields from the :code:`book` entry (done in-place).

 .. code:: python